 Season series: This is the fourth and final regular-season meeting between the Atlantic Division foes.
 The New Jersey Devils have won two of the three previous matchups, including a 3-1 decision on Feb.
 10 when David Clarkson scored a pair of goals, Ilya Kovalchuk scored once, and Johan Hedberg stopped 23 shots at Consol Energy Center in Pittsburgh.

 Big story: For the second time this season, the Pittsburgh Penguins had their winning streak snapped by the Buffalo Sabres.
 On April 2, the Sabres ended Pittsburgh's season-best 15-game winning streak.
-On Tuesday, Buffalo halted the team's seven-game run following a 4-2 victory at Consol.
-While the loss was just the Penguins' third in their last 25 games, it hurt their chances at catching Chicago for the Presidents' Trophy as they remain three points behind the Blackhawks with two regular-season games remaining.
-The Blackhawks have three games left.
+On Tuesday, Buffalo halted the team's seven-game run following a 4-2 victory in Pittsburgh.
+The Penguins' bid for the Presidents' Trophy ended when the Chicago Blackhawks beat the Edmonton Oilers on Wednesday.

 Devils: The Devils are playing for pride since the club is mathematically eliminated from qualifying for the Stanley Cup Playoffs.
 The team gave their fans plenty to cheer about on Tuesday with a 3-2 victory over the reeling Montreal Canadiens.
 Steve Sullivan had a goal and an assist and Jacob Josefson and Patrik Elias also connected for the Devils.
 Martin Brodeur made 19 saves to earn his 44th career victory in 68 career games against Montreal.
 Johan Hedberg (5-9-3, 2.73 goals-against average, .886 save percentage) is expected to make his first start in goal for the Devils since March 19 on Thursday.